leaphy-robotics/leaphy-webbased-svelte/README.md

 -   NodeJS (Version 20.X)
     On Windows: Be sure to install the build tools by checking the box during the NodeJS installation process
--   Yarn v1
+-   pnpm

 ### Running locally

-First install the dependencies by running `yarn intall`.
+First install the dependencies by running `pnpm intall`.
 This will take a while the first time.
-Then run `yarn dev` to start the website.
+Then run `pnpm dev` to start the website.

 ### Pull Requests